CowWorks/Jquery-Course-Notes/web_development_with_javascript.md

 ---

 ### Modifying an Element's Classes:
-- Every `element` node has a property `classList` which facilitates the modification of an object's classes.
+- Every `element` node has a property `classList` which facilitates the modifying an object's classes.

 - `[node].classList.add(new_class)`: Adds a new class to the `[node]` specified.